 Al Hadheerah is a cultural event in itself, unlike anything else in ultra-modern Dubai.
 Set within the Bab Al Shams Desert Resort and Spa this is a comprehensive celebration of Emirati culture, with displays of traditional dancing, camel caravans, horse performances, and falconry exhibitions, as well as musical performances from Arabic singers.
-The entire restaurant is built in what looks like an ancient Arabic fort, with buildings made to look far older than they actually are, and an extensive buffet served in traditional Emirati stalls.
+The entire restaurant is built in what looks like an ancient Arabic fort, and an extensive buffet is served in traditional Emirati stalls.
 The food is similarly rooted in tradition, and includes such classic Arabic dishes as lamb cooked in a charcoal pit and an incredible variety of treats and delicacies.
-Whilst kitschy, Al Hadheerah is nevertheless one of the few places where traditional culture is celebrated in such a fashion in the city.
+Whilst kitschy, Al Hadheerah is nevertheless one of the few places where traditional culture is celebrated in the city.

 Bringing the best of Chinese cuisine to Dubai, Zheng He is a decidedly modern take on classical Chinese flavors.
 The restaurant blends East and West effortlessly, with an emphasis on Western presentation and Chinese techniques, which makes for some surprising and delicious combinations.
 The décor is simple but evocative, with subtle Chinese touches which avoid becoming too brash and tacky.
 The food is similarly refined, with dishes such as deep fried beef strips, sweet vinegar glaze and sichuan siew mai, crispy egg yolk evoking the wonders of Chinese cuisine in a luxurious and contemporary style.

 TOMO by Takahashi

-TOMO was awarded the best newcomer award by Time Out Dubai for its recreation of the best of Japanese cuisine, with an emphasis on authenticity and provenance which immediately marks it out from some of the more fine dining Japanese restaurants in the city.
-The comprehensive menu offers the classics of Japanese cuisine, as well as some surprising but delicious modern twists, all of which embody the elegance and refinement for which Japanese food is famous.
+TOMO was awarded the best newcomer award by Time Out Dubai for its Japanese cuisine, with an emphasis on authenticity and provenance which immediately marks it out from some of the more fine dining Japanese restaurants in the city.
+The comprehensive menu offers the classics of Japanese cuisine, as well as some surprising but delicious modern twists.
 Dishes such as shimesaba kikka, cured mackerel with vinegar and chrysanthemum flower, and agedashi tofu come highly recommended, whilst the terrace view is an attraction in itself and is ideal for pre-dinner cocktails.